vchuynh/Twitch-Suite/README.md

 # Twitch-Suite
 Discord bot that has integrated functionality with Twitch.
-Currently, the main feature the bot has is the ability to log a Twitch chat and export it to a discord channel.
-More features are planned to incorporate greater functionalities from the Twitch API.
+This provides the ability to log livestream messages and relevant information into an SQL database among other features.
 # Requirements
 - Python 3.x
 - asyncio